hajkmap/NodeHoster/README.md

 ## TODO

-This solution was thrown together, and there are probably several bugs etc. One known bug is that sometimes the installation of `node_modules` sometimes fail.
+This solution was thrown together, and there are probably several bugs etc. One known bug is that the installation of `node_modules` will sometimes fail.
 This is probably due to insufficient folder permissions. **My suggestion would be to install the node_modules manually before deploying the solution to IIS.**

 Potential additions: